Yael Dayan: Literary career

-Dayan first made a name for herself as an author and newspaper columnist, writing columns for Yedioth Ahronoth, Ma'ariv, Al HaMishmar, and Davar.
+Dayan first made a name for herself as an author and newspaper columnist, writing columns for Yedioth Ahronoth, Maariv, Al HaMishmar, and Davar.
 She published five novels as well as a memoir of the Six-Day War called Israel Journal: June 1967 and a biography of her father titled My Father, His Daughter.

 Political career

 Dayan became a peace activist, joining the leadership of Peace Now, and was also involved in Bat Shalom, the International Center for Peace and the Council for Peace and Security, giving lectures around the world on the topics of peace and security.
 In Israel, she campaigned for human rights, women's rights, and LGBT rights.

 In 1992, Dayan was elected to the Knesset on the Labor Party list and served as chairwoman of the Committee on the Status of Women.
 She was instrumental in pushing forward Israel's sexual harassment law in the 1990s.
 Re-elected in 1996 and 1999 (as a member of One Israel, an alliance of Labor, Meimad and Gesher), Dayan became chairwoman of the Committee on the Status of Women for a second time in 1999.

-She lost her seat in the 2003 elections, and left Labor to join Meretz with Yossi Beilin.
+After winning a low slot on Labor's electoral list in the 2003 primary, Dayan left Labor alongside Yossi Beilin and joined Beilin's Shahar Movement.
+The Movement ran jointly with Meretz in the 2003 election, with Dayan receiving the 12 slot on the joint list.
+Dayan was not elected as the list won only 6 seats.

 Dayan headed the Meretz list in the Tel Aviv municipal elections in 2004, with the party winning 5 out of 31 Seats on council and joining Ron Huldai's coalition.
 Until 2008 she served as Deputy Mayor and until 2013 she was responsible for social services.
 Huldai chose not to include Dayan on his list of candidates for the 2013 election, effectively ending her political career.